EdenPlus/OtherStuff/README.md

 http://foothillertech.com/student/webdesign/2015/2nd/02_37/index.html I no longer have access to this site so, it may not stay up, eventually, I might add the file copies of these sites to my GitHub since they are mostly just school projects tied with me experimenting with stuff.

 # Categories based on language
+## Google Apps Script
+**Wix Dimension Calculator** - This is written in the Google Apps Script for Google Spreadsheets.
+I wrote it because, I didn't like frequently calculating dimensions of objects for the webpage due to it's lack of scaleing.
+This script basically formats a spreadsheet so that it meets the general needs of this calculator.

 ## Java
 Nothing uploaded